keltoumboukra/SamplePoolingForNGS/WorkingDocument.md

 8. Edge case 2: sample has too low concentration ≡ vol_in_pool(i) > vol_available_in_well → remove sample from pool ≡ drop from output file + log issue in report file

 To Do's:
-- Remove standards from the input file
+- Refine input file: Automatically r emove standards from the input file, remove empty wells
 - Add parrameter to select which robot to use and assign pipetting range from it
 - Refine input file to remove outliers etc... + create a report file
 - Requirements file